rmartin-sc/java-basics/README.md

 # Java Basics

-This document introduces the basics of Java syntax for programmers coming from a basic Python background with knowledge of variables, conditionals, loops, functions, lists, dicts, file I/O, and exceptions.
+This document introduces the basics of Java syntax for programmers coming from an introductory Python background with knowledge of variables, conditionals, loops, functions, lists, dicts, file I/O, and exceptions.
 No knowledge of Object-Oriented Programming (OOP) is assumed.

 In fact, a discussion of OOP techniques is beyond the scope of this document and the reader should understand that there is *much* more to writing maintainable software in Java than is presented here.
 This document simply translates the concepts mentioned above into their Java equivalents.

-Official Java Documentation is located at https://docs.oracle.com/en/java/javase/17/docs/api/index.html
+> **NOTE:** This document assumes a Java version of at least 25.
+Some features used here (like compact source files) are not available in earlier versions of Java.

 ## Table of Contents
 <!-- TOC -->